Lisa Lapointe – Interview

 Panther by Lisa Lapointe.
-Original pencil drawing on paper to be exhibited at her forthcoming exhibition Behind the Sun.
+Original pencil drawing on paper (1100mm x 900mm).
+To be exhibited at her forthcoming exhibition Behind the Sun.

 Drawing upon spiritual, religious and tribal iconography for her subject matter, her drawings have an obvious connection with the primitive, but this is contrasted with a futuristic colour palette.
 Describing the works she's made for Behind The Sun, Lisa told us, "I am currently particularly interested in shamanism, which is evident in many of my works, particularly the "panther", "hara", "owl", "valley of the serpent" and "cajoling the moon".
 I focus on creating images of power and encourage the viewer to dream forward - into the future - not backward into the past."

 Valley Of The Serpent by Lisa Lapointe.
-Original pencil drawing on paper to be exhibited at her forthcoming exhibition Behind the Sun.
+Original pencil drawing on paper (1400mm x 1050).
+To be exhibited at her forthcoming exhibition Behind the Sun.

 Since graduating from a Bachelor of Fine Arts degree at CoFA, UNSW in 2002, Lisa has worked in the worlds of fashion and interiors—with labels and designers including Orson and Blake, Ksubi, Mark Tuckey, Pamela Makin and Romance Was Born.
 As of last December, she decided to focus on her art practice full time.